Skip to main content

 bitbucket

-The bitbucket command presents the unique contributors for the provided Bitbucket repositories, projects and organizations.
+The bitbucket command retrieves the number of unique contributors for the provided Bitbucket repositories, projects and organizations.

 Notice